nowprototypeit/docs/views/url-based/040-plugins/030-create-plugin.md

 ### Create a plugin config file

-A plugin config file must contain at least <!--anything?-->.
+A plugin config file must contain at least a description.
 However, you can include all of the following into a plugin:

 - A description of the plugin
 - URLs to the plugin's documentation, version history, and release notes